langston-barrett/reed-thesis/annotated-bibliography.md

  * ["Pattern Matching Without K"](https://lirias.kuleuven.be/bitstream/123456789/452283/2/icfp14-cockxA.pdf): Dependent pattern matching requires axiom K, which is incompatible with univalence.
 Can we come up with a restricted version which doesn't use/require K?

- * ["A Cubical Approach to Synthetic Homotopy Theory"](http://dlicata.web.wesleyan.edu/pubs/lb15cubicalsynth/lb15cubicalsynth.pdf) - Licata: Using "cubical" ideas to simplify proofs.
+ * ["A Cubical Approach to Synthetic Homotopy Theory"](http://dlicata.web.wesleyan.edu/pubs/lb15cubicalsynth/lb15cubicalsynth.pdf) - Daniel Licata: Using "cubical" ideas to simplify proofs.
 [HoTT issue #689](https://github.com/HoTT/HoTT/issues/689) is a feature request from Mike Shulman to add this.
 Might be a good topic!

  * ["A Unification Algorithm for **Coq** Featuring Universe Polymorphism and Overloading"](https://people.mpi-sws.org/~beta/papers/unicoq.pdf) - Matthieu Sozeau: Readable even if you haven't heard of unification before.
 Good intuition behind how Coq fills in those `_`s.

  * ["Homotopy Type Theory: A synthetic approach to higher equalities"](https://arxiv.org/pdf/1601.05035.pdf) - Michael Shulman: This one is a great complement to the HoTT book, it discusses the philosophical implications for the use of HoTT as a foundations, with a lengthy and accessible discussion of so-called "identifications".

+ * ["A Proposition is the (Homotopy) Type of its Proofs"](https://www.andrew.cmu.edu/user/awodey/preprints/tait.pdf) - Steve Awodey: Short, non-mathematical introduction to HoTT.
+Talks about a "two dimensional universe" of mathematics, where one dimension is universe level ("size") and the other is h-level ("complexity").
+Talks about the interval groupoid.
+Discusses "impredicative encoding" of HITs.

 ### Other links